shopware/docs/concepts/framework/architecture/administration-concept.md

 Apart from the arguably most central responsibility of creating the UI itself, which can be reached through `/admin`.
 The Administration components implement a number of cross-cutting concerns.
 The most important are:

-* **Providing inheritance**: As Shopware 6 offers a flexible extension system to develop own Apps, Plugins, or Themes,  one can override or extend the Administration to fit needs.
+* **Providing inheritance**: As Shopware 6 offers a flexible extension system to develop own apps, plugins, or themes,  one can override or extend the Administration to fit needs.
 More information can be found in the [inheritance](administration-concept.md#inheritance) chapter of this article.

 * **Data management**: The Administration displays entities of the Core component and handles the management of this data.
-So, of course, REST-API access is an important concern of [pages and views](administration-concept.md#modules-and-their-components) where necessary.
+So, of course, REST-API access is an important concern of [Pages and views](administration-concept.md#modules-and-their-components) where necessary.
 You will find many components working with in-memory representations of API-Data.

 * **State management**: In contrast to the Core \(Backend\), the Administration is a long-running process contained in the browser.
 Proper state management is key here.
 There is a router present handling the current page selection.
 View and component rendering is done locally in relation to their parents.
 Therefore, each component manages the state of its subcomponents.